Check out this list of things to never throw away and what to do with them, especially if you love to DIY!

 17. Dryer Lint

-If you’re doing your own laundry, then you must have a collection of this in the garbage already.
-Add this to your list of things to never throw away.
-One way to repurpose this is to store and dry them.
-It’s a great fire starter.
+Add dryer lint to the list of things to never throw away just yet or at all.
+One way to repurpose this is to store and dry them because it makes such a great fire starter.

 18. Old Springs